How to Track Mileage for Taxes in Canada?

 Now that MileIQ for Canada is live, it’s easier than ever to claim the mileage deduction you deserve.
-Be sure you’re aware of the CRA mileage log requirements before you claim motor vehicle expenses on your taxes.
+Keep reading to find out more about CRA mileage log requirements, along with how to claim them on next year’s taxes.

-The agency said “the best evidence to support the use of a vehicle is an accurate logbook of business travel maintained for the entire year.”
+They won’t take your word for it, though.
+You’ll have to keep records of your business mileage if you ever face an audit.
+The CRA states that “the best evidence to support the use of a vehicle is an accurate logbook of business travel maintained for the entire year.”

 - The destination